graphql-elixir/hello_graphql_phoenix/README.md

 Clone this repo and start your Phoenix app:

   1. Install dependencies with `mix deps.get`
+  2. Create your development database using `mix ecto.create`.
+     NOTE: you may need to edit `config/dev.exs` to set up your database configuration if it is not configured for passwordless logins on localhost.
-  2. Setup your DB for the Ecto example with `mix ecto.migrate` and `mix run priv/repo/seeds.exs`
+  3. Setup your DB for the Ecto example with `mix ecto.migrate` and `mix run priv/repo/seeds.exs`
-  3. Start Phoenix endpoint with `mix phoenix.server`
+  4. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.